stdnt-c1/A-Hand-For-A-Game/SECURITY.md

 ## Supported Versions

-HandsFree-Gaming is currently under active development.
+A Hand For A Game is currently under active development.
 The following versions are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |